vacp2p/rfc/content/docs/rfcs/13/README.md

 ### Message hash lookup queries

-A store client MAY request the store service node to filter historical entries by one or more matching message hash keys.
+A store query client MAY request the store service node to filter historical entries by one or more matching message hash keys.
 This type of query acts as a "lookup" against a message hash key or set of keys already known to the client.

-In order to perform a lookup query, the store client MUST populate the `message_hashes` field with the list of message hash keys it wants to lookup in the store service node.
+In order to perform a lookup query, the store query client MUST populate the `message_hashes` field with the list of message hash keys it wants to lookup in the store service node.

 If the `message_hashes` field is set, the client MUST NOT set any of the content filter fields,